 Psychological Treatments for Anxiety Disorders

-No discussion of anxiety treatments can start without exploring therapy.
-Most people with anxiety hate the idea of going to therapy.
+No discussion of anxiety treatments can start without exploring counseling/psychotherapy.
+Most people with anxiety hate the idea of going to a therapist.
 But therapy often works.
-Several of them – although admittedly not all of them – have received significant research, and have been found to effectively cure or help manage anxiety in the long term.
+Several of them – although admittedly not all of them – have been well-researched, and have been found to effectively cure or help manage anxiety in the long term.

 Cognitive Behavioral Therapy (CBT) for Anxiety

 CBT is the king of psychological treatments.
-CBT utilizes behavioral research and cognitive functioning to challenge assumptions and thoughts and alter behaviors in a way that often provides results.
+It utilizes behavioral research and cognitive functioning to challenge assumptions and thoughts and alter behaviors in a way that often provides results.

 Cognitive behavioral therapy for anxiety has many benefits that make it a smart choice for those that want to consider a treatment, including:

-- Research – CBT has been thoroughly researched.
-It has received countless research papers comparing it to placebo, and very often is found to be highly effective.
+- Research – CBT has been thoroughly researched and have been found to be highly effective.
 Few other treatments have received the level of positive research that CBT has.

 - Actionable – CBT is also actionable.
 It gives you techniques that you can take home with you – something that is not always possible with other therapies.